MathisHammel/kara71.github.io/about.md

 ### More Information

-I am currently not open to new professional opportunities, but fel free to try your luck on LinkedIn if you believe you have the 1-in-a-million offer.
+I am currently not open to new professional opportunities, but feel free to try your luck on LinkedIn if you believe you have the 1-in-a-million offer.

 For now, I run a small freelance structure together with my brother Clément, we provide technical consulting and organization for competitions of any kind.

 ### Contact me